jenikaisenhart/Code-Refactor/README.md

 As a marketing agency
 I want a codebase that follows accessibility standards so that our own site is optimized for search engines.
+I did this by editing the existing code for the page.

 Link to Website: https://jenikaisenhart.github.io/Code-Refactor/